 In creating the DT, the GNSO Council requested that the DT provide the GNSO Council with an implementation plan “which will have the consensus of the Drafting Team, including any recommendations for needed further changes to ICANN Bylaws and/or GNSO Operating Procedures to enable effective GNSO participation in ICANN activities under the revised ICANN Bylaws, not later than 30 September 2016”;

+During the course of the DT’s work, strongly divergent views were expressed on the role of the GNSO Council in the Empowered Community, leading to the production of a Final Report which included a minority report; and
-The DT submitted its report to the GNSO Council on 12 October 2016 (https://gnso.icann.org/en/drafts/bylaws-drafting-team-final-report-12oct16-en.pdf);

-The GNSO Council has reviewed the DT’s report;
+The DT submitted its Final Report to the GNSO Council on 12 October 2016 (https://gnso.icann.org/en/drafts/bylaws-drafting-team-final-report-12oct16-en.pdf).
+The GNSO Council has reviewed the DT’s report.

 RESOLVED:

-The GNSO Council approves the consensus recommendations in DT’s report as submitted.
+The GNSO Council accepts the recommendations in the DT’s report as submitted.

-The GNSO Council directs ICANN staff to draft proposed language for any necessary modifications or additions to the GNSO Operating Procedures and, if applicable, those parts of the ICANN Bylaws pertaining to the GNSO, for the Council’s consideration by no later than [the end of February 2017].
+The GNSO Council directs ICANN Policy Staff to draft proposed language for any necessary modifications or additions to the GNSO Operating Procedures and, if applicable, those parts of the ICANN Bylaws pertaining to the GNSO.
+The GNSO Council requests that ICANN Legal evaluate whether the proposed modifications are consistent with the post-transition Bylaws and report their findings to the GNSO Council.

+The GNSO Council requests that members of the DT make themselves available for consultation by ICANN Policy Staff as needed.

+In acknowledgement of the divergent views within the DT, the GNSO Council directs ICANN Policy Staff to post the DT Final Report, including the minority report, and all proposed modifications or new procedures for public comment for no less than 40 days.
+The GNSO Council expects that any comments received will be given meaningful consideration.

-The GNSO Council directs ICANN staff to post all recommended modifications to or proposed new procedures or structures for public comment prior to the Council’s consideration of the proposals.
-As resolved previously, the GNSO Council intends to intends to adopt new, or proposed modifications to existing procedures and structures to implement the revised Bylaws for the GNSO by a GNSO supermajority vote.
+As resolved previously, the GNSO Council intends to subject the adoption of the proposed modifications to existing procedures and/or ICANN Bylaws to a GNSO Supermajority vote.

-In drafting the proposed language, ICANN staff may wish to consult the DT as needed.
-The GNSO Council therefore requests that members of the DT make themselves available for consultation by ICANN staff for this purpose.

-The GNSO Council thanks the DT for its hard work on the report, especially in view of the nature of the limited time frame available to the DT.
+The GNSO Council thanks the DT for its collaborative effort, especially in view the limited time frame available to the DT.